Sepsis and septicaemia (blood poisoning)

 There are three stages of sepsis:

-- When the infection starts to interfere with the organs of the body it is called severe sepsis.
+- Severe sepsis - when the infection starts to interfere with the functioning of organs of the body.

-- In severe sepsis, if blood pressure drops to dangerous levels, organs are prevented from getting enough oxygenated blood, and this is called ‘septic shock’.
+- Septic shock - symptoms and signs of severe sepsis, plus blood pressure drops to dangerous levels despite appropriate treatment, and organs are prevented from getting enough oxygenated blood.

 People at risk of sepsis

-- People whose immune systems (the body's defence against microbes) are not functioning well because of an illness (such as cancer or AIDS) or because of medical treatment (such as chemotherapy for cancer or steroids for a number of medical conditions) that weakens the immune system are more prone to develop sepsis.
-It is important to remember that even healthy people can suffer from sepsis.
+- People whose immune system (the body's defence against microbes) is not functioning well because of an illness (such as cancer or AIDS) or because of medical treatment (such as chemotherapy for cancer or steroids for a number of medical conditions) that weakens the immune system are more prone to develop sepsis.
+It is important to remember that even healthy people can develop from sepsis.

-- The elderly population, especially those with other medical illnesses such as diabetes, may be at increased risk as well.
+- Pregnant women and older people, especially those with other conditions, such as diabetes, are at increased risk as well.

 - Finally, because of the increased and often inappropriate use of antibiotics to treat illnesses caused by viruses and not bacteria, many strains of bacteria have become resistant to antibiotics, making the treatment of sepsis more difficult in some cases.